 Your Shipping Strategy Will Change

 It’s important to keep in mind that your shipping strategy will change over time.
-This can include changes to your packaging materials, your unboxing experience, your method for labeling your packages, how you charge customers, or even the shipping carriers you use.
+This can include changes to your packaging materials, your unboxing experience, your method for labeling your packages, how you charge customers or even the shipping carriers you use.
 What’s important is determining a start point and adapting as you go, either for a better customer experience, greater profitability, or increased efficiency.

-Branded Unboxing Experience
+Creating a Branded Unboxing Experience

 Understanding Shipping Variables